 This program is for graduates of the MBA or EMBA programs.

-Applicants should be graduates from the class of 2017 or later, who are working a full-time position in impact.
+Applicants for the FY23 Bendheim Loan Forgiveness Program should be graduates from the class of 2019 or later, who are working a full-time position in impact.
 That includes any job in local, state, or national government; any tax-exempt nonprofit organization in the U.S.; a foreign government or nonprofit organization; or some international nonprofit organizations.
 Employment with a for-profit social enterprise will be assessed on a case-by-case basis and eligibility will depend on demonstrating that the enterprise has a significant and intentional commitment to social impact.
 In other words, social impact must be core to the social enterprise’s mission and purpose; social impact positions in non-social impact enterprises are not eligible.

 Financial need is also an important factor.
 The selection committee will review your Wharton educational debt and current salary; the funds apply to loans taken out during your Wharton MBA studies, but those with loan deferments are not eligible.* Also, while we can apply loan forgiveness to loan holders (such as CommonBond, SoFi, etc.) we cannot offer loan forgiveness for loans from family, friends, or individuals.

 To remain eligible for the loan forgiveness award, selected awardees are expected to work at their social impact organization for at least one year.
 If you are planning to change your job during the Bendheim Loan Forgiveness application and selection process, you should wait to re-apply next year.

 *This does not include federal loan flexibilities for the COVID-19 emergency.

 How often can I apply?

 There is no limit to the number of times alumni may be chosen as recipients during the first five years following graduation.
 We encourage applicants to apply each year.
 Past awardees are not guaranteed to receive the award again.
 Not being selected in past years does not prevent you from receiving the award in future years.